-- RESOLUTION OF CHALLENGES -- Corresponds to Section V's Review Criterion 2 (Response) - Discuss challenges that are likely to be encountered in designing and implementing the activities described in the Work Plan, and approaches that will be used to resolve such challenges. - EVALUATION AND TECHNICAL SUPPORT CAPACITY -- Corresponds to Section V's Review Criteria 3 (Evaluative Measures), 4 (Impact), 5 (Resources/Capabilities), and 6 (Support Requested)
+RESOLUTION OF CHALLENGES -- Corresponds to Section V's Review Criterion # 2 (Response)

+Discuss challenges that are likely to be encountered in designing and implementing the activities described in the Work Plan, and approaches that will be used to resolve such challenges.

+EVALUATION AND TECHNICAL SUPPORT CAPACITY -- Corresponds to Section V's Review Criteria 3 (Evaluative Measures), 4 (Impact), 5 (Resources/Capabilities), and 6 (Support Requested)

-Applicants must describe the plan for the project performance evaluation that will contribute to continuous quality improvement.
-The project performance evaluation should monitor ongoing processes and the progress towards the goals and objectives of the project and address the program-specific objectives in Section I. Purpose.
+Applicants must describe the plan for the program performance evaluation that will contribute to continuous quality improvement.
+The program performance evaluation should monitor ongoing processes and the progress towards the goals and objectives of the project.
 Include descriptions of the inputs (e.g., organizational profile, collaborative partners, key staff, budget, and other resources), key processes, and expected outcomes of the funded activities.
+Applicants can allocate up to 10 percent of award funding toward the purchase of telemedicine equipment.